 The RunSolver sub is particularly simple because Solver can be set up completely at design time and the size of the model never changes.
-Note that the Solver setup minimizes the Target cell, has the AlphaBeta range as changing cells, and has no constraints.
-(With no constraints, there is no need to check for feasibility-there is bound to be a feasible solution.)
+Note that the Solver setup minimizes the Objective cell, has the AlphaBeta range as decision variable cells, and has no constraints.
+(With no constraints, there is no need to check for feasibility there is bound to be a feasible solution.)

+'''

-''' Sub RunSolver()
+Sub RunSolver()

-' Run Solver, which is developed once and for all at design time.
+Run Solver, which is developed once and for all at design time.

 SolverSolve UserFinish:=True

+End Sub

+'''